bbatsov/emacsredux/_posts/2013-09-05-version-checks.md

 which is higher than "1alpha".
 Also, "-CVS" and "-NNN" are treated as alpha versions.

-If you're writing an Emacs package you can also add an explicit Emacs version dependency in the packge metadata:
+If you're writing an Emacs package you can also add an explicit Emacs version dependency in the package metadata:

 ``` elisp
 ;; Package-Requires: ((emacs "24.1"))